MyPureCloud/genesys-spark/CONTRIBUTING.md

 tests.

 ### Documentation
-Each Common UI Component should have thourough Storybook documentation with clear examples of its usage and feature.
+Each Common UI Component should have thorough Storybook documentation with clear examples of its usage and feature.

 ### Testing